tkchafin/resistnet/README.md

 #this will output the path you need to set to 'CC' below
 #env CC=/usr/bin/gcc pip3 install rpy2
 ```

-Next, we need to setup the R and Julia environments that RiverscapeGA
+Install the necessary R packages:

 ```
-#check R path is the right on
+#check R path is the right one
 which R
 #should be: ~/python_venv/riverscape/bin/R
 R